biosustain/potion/docs/quickstart.rst

 Natural Keys
 ^^^^^^^^^^^^

-A natural key is a unique identifier that exists in the real world and is often more memorable than a surrogate key.
-Potion ships with support for declaring *natural keys*.
+A *natural key* is a unique identifier that exists in the real world and is often more memorable than a surrogate key.
+Potion ships with support for declaring natural keys.

 The *author* model has both a first name and a last name.
 Together, these two names form a natural key for the *author* resource.
 We'll update both our database model and our resource to reflect this: